Algernon Percy, 6th Duke of Northumberland: Family

 Northumberland married Louisa, daughter of Henry Drummond, in 1845.
 She died in December 1890.
 Northumberland survived her by nine years and died in January 1899, aged 88.
 The Duke and his wife were buried in the Percy family vault in Westminster Abbey.
 He was succeeded in the dukedom by his eldest son, Henry, Earl Percy.
 Northumberland's second son Lord Algernon Percy was also a politician.

-At the Percy seat Alnwick Castle, Northumberland, he enlisted Anthony Salvin to do considerable interior works in the neo-Gothic style, and purchased the collection of paintings amassed by the Roman painter Vincenzo Camuccini, to add to the pictures at Alnwick, swelled by the collection formerly at Northumberland House, The Strand, London, which was demolished in 1874.